Paisabazaar app Today!

-EPF(Employees’ Provident Fund) is a retirement benefits scheme provided by the Employees’ Provident Fund Organization (EPFO).
-The employee and the employer contribute to the EPF scheme on monthly basis in equal proportions of 12% of the basic salary and dearness allowance.
-EPF is a tax-saving instrument that offers relatively higher interest rates on investments.
-A part of the employer’s contribution (8.33% out of 12%) is directed towards the Employees’ Pension Scheme (EPS).
-Read on to know all about EPF scheme, interest rate, eligibility, contribution, withdrawal and managing your EPF account online.
+The EPF or Employees’ Provident Fund is a retirement benefits scheme provided by the EPFO, where both employer and employee contribute 12% of the basic salary and dearness allowance each month.
+EPF scheme is a tax-saving instrument that offers relatively higher interest rates on investments.
+Moreover, 8.33% of the employer’s share goes to the Employees’ Pension Scheme (EPS).
+Read on to know all about EPF interest rate, eligibility, contribution, withdrawals and managing your EPF account online.

 Get Free Credit Report with monthly updates Check Now

-The year in which the new interest rates are announced stays valid for the next financial year i.e. from the year starting on 1st April of one year to the year ending on 31st March of the next year.
-Here are a few important facts to know about EPF Interest Rate:
+The year in which the new interest rates are announced stays valid for the financial year, i.e. from the year starting on 1st April of one year to the year ending on 31st March of the next year.
+Here are a few important facts to know about EPF Interest Rate 2024-25:

 The balance calculation for the next month (May) will be done in the given manner: